Permission to Transfer Credit Process

 Fourty-five (45) credit hours of course work must be completed in residence at Cortland, including half of a student's major, minor and/or concentration courses.

-Students cannot receive transfer credit for a course they have already received credit for at Cortland.
+You cannot receive transfer credit for a course you have already received credit for at Cortland.

 SUNY Cross Registration

-For fall and spring semesters, students registered for at least twelve (12) credits at Cortland may be eligible to register at another SUNY institution for up to six (6) credits through SUNY Cross Registration without incurring additional tuition costs.
-Approval for cross-registration is limited and is intented to resolve course conflicts that delay program completion.
+For fall and spring semesters, if you are an undergraduate registered for at least twelve (12) credits at Cortland, you may be eligible to register at another SUNY institution for up to six (6) credits through SUNY Cross Registration without incurring additional tuition costs.
+Approval for cross-registration is limited and is intended to resolve course conflicts that delay program completion.
 The Associate Deans are the final campus approval for cross-registration.

 Transfer Credit and Retake Policy

-Students who choose to retake a course at another institution that they failed (grade of E) at SUNY Cortland are not eligible for Cortland's grading policy in regards to retake.
-The course from the other institution may transfer to meet the degree requirement; however, the failing grade will remain calculated in the student's cumulative GPA.
+If you choose to retake a course at another institution that you failed (grade of E) at SUNY Cortland, you are not eligible for Cortland's grading policy in regards to retake.
+The course from the other institution may transfer to meet the degree requirement; however, the failing grade will remain calculated in your cumulative GPA.